chemicalg/chemicalg_blog/2025-10-03-FunctionalGroupFilter/post/2025-10-03-FunctionalGroupFilter.md

 I hope you find this functionality useful and sensible.
 If you spot any errors or improvements, please contact me.

+As always the code itself can be found [here](https://github.com/chemicalg/chemicalg_blog/tree/main/2025-10-03-FunctionalGroupFilter).

 Here is the code for the Functional Group Recognition Functions

 #### Functional_Groups_Functions